Kong/kongponents/docs/components/select.md

 ## Slots

+- `item-template` - The template for each item in the dropdown list
+- `loading` - Slot for the loading indicator
+- `empty` - Slot for the empty state in the dropdown list

+### Item Template

 You can use the `item-template` slot to customize the look and feel of your items.
 Use slots to gain access to the `item` data.

 If you use the `.select-item-label` and `.select-item-desc` classes within the slot as shown in the example below, the dropdown items will inherit preconfigured styles for two-level select items which you're then free to customize.